bonitasoft/bonita-doc/md/bonita-bpm-installation-overview.md

 # Bonita installation overview

-Bonita exists in several [editions](http://www.bonitasoft.com/bonita-editions): Entreprise, Performance, Efficiency, Teamwork, and Community.
+Bonita exists in several [editions](http://www.bonitasoft.com/bonita-editions): Enterprise, Performance, Efficiency, Teamwork, and Community.

-For the Bonita Subscription editions: Entreprise, Performance, Efficiency, and Teamwork, you need to [install a license](licenses.md) during the installation procedure.
+For the Bonita Subscription editions: Enterprise, Performance, Efficiency, and Teamwork, you need to [install a license](licenses.md) during the installation procedure.
 This license depends on the edition, the deployment environment, the number of cases purchased or the number of cores.

 For the Bonita Community edition, no license is needed.